emca-it/ITRS-Log-Analytics-7.x/20-00-00-Agents_module/20-00-00-Agents_module.md

 # The Agents module#

-The Agents module is used for the central management of agents used in Energy Logserver such as Filebeat, Winlogbeat, Packetbeat, Metricbeat.# Agent installation #
+The Agents module is used for the central management of agents used in ITRS Log Analytics such as Filebeat, Winlogbeat, Packetbeat, Metricbeat.# Agent installation #
 All necessary components can be found in the installation folder *${installation_folder}/utils/agents\_bin*.

 ## Component modules ##